BizHealth.ai - Business Health Analysis Platform

 The Real Challenge: Avoiding Common Failures

 Research on Lean implementation across hundreds of companies shows clear patterns of failure.
 Small businesses make the same mistakes, but they can recover faster if they avoid them upfront.
+Many of these failures mirror the scaling challenges that emerge when businesses grow without operational discipline.

 Lack of Leadership Commitment